CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 then whenever `Q` is false, certainly `P` must be false too.

 This gives us an opportunity to introduce another useful Agda hotkey.
-If you place your cursor in the below hole and press `C-c C-,`, Agda will tell you that the goal has type `¬ Q → ¬ P`.
-This is certainly true, but the path forwards is a little obscured.
-It helps if we *unfold* the definition of ``¬`` in the goal, which we can ask Agda to do by pressing `C-u C-u C-c C-,` in Emacs, or `C-y C-,` in VSCode.
+If you place your cursor in the below hole and press `C-c C-,` (that is, control-c, control-comma), Agda will tell you that the goal has type `¬ Q → ¬ P`.
+This is true, but the path forwards is a little obscured.
+It helps if we *unfold* the definition of ``¬`` in the goal, which we can ask Agda to do by pressing `C-u C-u C-c C-,`. (mvrnote: explain C-u and C-u C-u)

 It is revealed that the goal has type `(Q → ∅) → P → ∅`.
 This makes it clear that ``¬-contra`` should take two arguments, one with type